Licensed technicians with over 15 years of experience

 If you’ve pulled out your refrigerator to have a look at what’s going on in the back and you don’t see a lot of dirt around the condenser coils, it’s time to consider other possibilities.
 Another possibility that may not seem as obvious is the defrost heater on your refrigerator.

-When your refrigerator is always running the defrost heater on your appliance may have stopped doing its job of melting ice that can condense around the wrong areas of your fridge such as the evaporator coils and that can cause it to run all of the time.
+When your refrigerator is always running the defrost heater on your appliance, it may have stopped doing its job of melting ice that can condense around the wrong areas of your fridge, such as the evaporator coils, which can cause it to run all of the time.
 It’s an issue that can cause serious mechanical failure if not dealt with quickly and effectively.

 If your refrigerator keeps running it might be your defrost thermostat

-There are a lot of things going on in the background that help your refrigerator run and keep your food cool and fresh.
-Most of the time we have no need and no desire to understand how it all works — we just know that it does and we’re happy with that.
+Many things are going on in the background that help your refrigerator run and keep your food cool and fresh.
+Most of the time we have no need and no desire to understand how it all works — we know that it does and we’re happy with that.
 We’re at the point though when things have gone wrong.
 Another one of these potential issues is a malfunctioning defrost thermostat.

 The thermostat helps to measure the temperature of the coils.
 When it notices that the coils are too cold it sends a signal to the defrost heater to heat up and warm the coils.
 If the thermostat isn’t doing its job, ice particles will build upon the coils and this will cause the fridge to run constantly as it doesn’t get the signal that the fridge is at the right temperature.